-Proof of current, active Health Insurance coverage is required and must remain current throughout the student's tenure in the Program.
+Proof of current, active health insurance coverage is required and must remain current throughout the student's tenure in the Program.
 A student will not be permitted to participate in Clinical Education experiences if proof of current health insurance is not on file.
 This may affect academic standing and financial aid.

-Each student is also expected to provide the University Student Health Center with all required health information and documents prior to arriving on campus for Term II.
-A list of required pre-entrance health forms and requirements can be found on the Department webpage under "Future Student - Pre-Entrance Health Forms" and Health Requirements at https://www.wju.edu/gps/dpt/.
+Each student is also expected to provide the University Student Health Center and MedProctor with all required health information and documents prior to arriving on campus for Term II.
+A list of required pre-entrance and annual health requirements can be found in the AUX DPT Clinical Education Blackboard course, on the Pre-Entrance Health Record form, and on the DPT website https://wheeling.edu/graduate-program/doctor-of-physical-therapy/.
+The Student Health Center uses the MedProctor program to manage student health records.
+Information is sent to each student with instructions for using the MedProctor program and expectations regarding requirements and deadlines.
+Current students must complete an annual physical and annual TB testing.